How We Are Funded

 What is PLSAS’ Student Enrollment?

-Our enrollment has been on a slight decline since 2020, largely due to low birth rates, and it is not expected to increase in the next five years, mostly due to low birth rates.
+Our enrollment has been on a slight decline since 2020, largely due to low birth rates, and it is not expected to increase in the next five years.

 Historic Funding Shortfalls

 A funding gap persists due to historical shortfalls.
-If state funding had kept pace with inflation since 2003, we would have received $9+ million more last year alone.
+If state funding had kept pace with inflation since 2003, PLSAS would have received $11+ million more in 2024-25.

 Educational Costs Per Student Vary Based On Learning Needs

 Educational costs per student vary depending on individual learning needs.
-For example, Special Education students may have hearing or visual impairments, physical disabilities, behavioral disorders or learning disabilities, necessitating additional personnel and specialized equipment, which can be costly.
-Unfortunately, Special Education costs are not fully funded from the state, leaving the burden on school districts to cover them using general education funds.
+For instance, Special Education students may require additional support due to hearing or visual impairments, physical disabilities, behavioral disorders or learning disabilities.